sjn/introducing-se/docs.md

 [comment]: # (!!!)

-### 5. ID confidence
+### 5. Calibrate confidence

-* «How confident are you your claim is true?» 0–100%
+* «How confident are you this claim is true?» 0–100%
 * «What would move you up just a bit?»
 * «What would move you down?»
 * «What could change your mind?»